Physical Activity and COVID-19 FAQs

 Remember, if you haven’t been very active lately, start slow and build your minutes up over time.
 Don’t try to do too much, too quickly.

 Should I go outdoors for activity during the COVID-19 pandemic?

 Getting outside is a great way to change the scenery, breathe in some fresh air, and limit the time you spend in front of screens.

-If you are under self-isolation requirements (have returned to PEI in the last 14 days), you must remain on your property for fresh air, or your apartment building’s property.
+If you are under self-isolation requirements, you must remain on your property for fresh air, or your apartment building’s property.

 Tips to staying active outdoors and limiting contact with others: